amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

     This project demonstrates the implementation of a 2x2 Vedic Multiplier using Verilog.
 The Vedic Multiplier is based on the "Urdhva Tiryakbhyam" (Vertically and Crosswise) sutra of Vedic mathematics, which allows for fast multiplication.
 The testbench verifies the functionality of the Vedic Multiplier by applying various input combinations.

+#### Day-50 Booth Multiplier
+    In Booth’s multiplier works on Booth’s Algorithm that does the multiplication of 2’s complement notation of two signed binary numbers.